 - Students must receive a grade of B- or higher in all required courses to remain in good standing in the program.
 If a student receives a grade of "C+" or lower in any core course, that course must be repeated.
-Students who fail to repeat the course with a grade of B- or higher may be dismissed from the program. - Students must also maintain an overall GPA of 3.0 or higher across all courses. - The specific course requirements for each program may be found in Part 4: Course Requirements on page 69.
+Students who fail to repeat the course with a grade of B- or higher may be at risk of dismissal from the program. - Students must also maintain an overall GPA of 3.0 or higher across all courses. - The specific course requirements for each program may be found in Part 4: Course Requirements on page 71.